SimHoZebs/personal-site/src/content/blogs/2023 Reflection & 2024 Goals.md

 Unexpectedly, the most meaningful conversation was with a senior dev at my marriage brunch.
 His perspective of how software development changed over time (why Java and C# exists at all, how languages had proprietary compilers) and security and efficiency considerations he has when building software was insightful.

+---

 > *\...sharing what I think and learn.*

 I built this website for this purpose.
 This is the space that displays all my social links, projects I built, and the thoughts I want to share.
-I published a post about Rust by the end of the year, so I consider this goal sufficiently achieved.
+I published a [post about Rust](Rust%20made%20me%20rethink%20everything.md) by the end of the year, so I consider this goal sufficiently achieved.

+---

 > *I'll finish building my projects...*